 3. Color and Identification

-Black is the only recognized color of Friesian horse breed.
-Sometimes it may vary from dark-brown to dark bay or pure black.
-They occasionally found in chestnut as they carry the “Red” gene.
-They are allowed to have a small “Star” marking in the forehead.
+Black is the only recognized color of the Friesian horse breed.
+Sometimes it may vary from dark brown to dark bay or pure black.
+They are occasionally found in chestnuts, carrying the “Red” gene.
+They are allowed to have a small “Star” marking on the forehead.
 Other distinct identification marks are the long and wavy mane and tail, feathered fetlock, and black skin.

 4. Number of Friesian Horse

-Before 1974, pure Friesian horse was extinct due to cross-breeding.
+Before 1974, the pure Friesian horse was extinct due to cross-breeding.
 Later they became popular as they can be used in harness riding, dressage, jumping, and agricultural work.
-Friesian Horse Association in North America (FHANA) maintains the registry of the horse breed.
+Friesian Horse Association in North America (FHANA) maintains the horse breed registry.
 At present, around 45,000 horses are registered worldwide.
 In North America, approximately 8,000 horses are present.

 5. Cost and Availability

 The breeds’ cost varies from the availability, pure breed, color, age, temperament, training, and uses.
 The horses are available in Europe and North America.
 You will get the latest information, list of horses, and studbook on the FHANA website.

 Every year, the Friesian is judged by a team expert member from the Netherlands.
 The judgment is done for the maintenance of the purity of the breed.
 60% of judgment is based on movement and performance, and 40% is done based on confirmation.
 The Friesians are judged twice during Foal for the entry in Foal Book and second at the age of three or for the entrance in adult studbooks.

 7. Breeding of Friesian Horse

 The FHANA discourages the cross-breeding of Friesians with other horses.
 Friesians are the horses’ first breeds with frozen spermatozoa worldwide to maintain the purity of the breed.
 The Royal Friesian Studbook is the strictest registration requirement for the horses that are also maintained for Friesians.